yajiya/quantstamp-summary/README.md

     - Translate whitepaper section:
 		- Detailed ​Bios、
 		- Addendum ​ ​A;
-	- Promot QSP project on telegram and slack;
+	- Promot QSP project on telegram and slack

 7. Mark